Rahul0700/Instagram-API/README.md

 Instagram back-end API constructed using Go lang and MongoDB - Task at APPOINTY INTERNSHIP PROGRAM

+[Workflow doc](https://drive.google.com/file/d/1IOoEYcgiOo8ws6nrVd6kxVMIOSXm9L2J/view?usp=sharing) contains screesnshots of all the working endpoints and the proof of work.

 ###### To develop locally

 ```